aequchain/aequchain.github.io/FUN.md

-# The **aequchain** Genesis Complex: A Vision of Economic Renaissance
+# The **æ** Genesis Complex: A Vision of Economic Renaissance

 ## Prelude: The Convergence Point

-Where the city's pulse softens to whisper, where glass and steel give way to living green, the **aequchain** Genesis Complex rises—not as monument to wealth, but as crucible of equality.
+Where the city's pulse softens to whisper, where glass and steel give way to living green, the **æ** Genesis Complex rises—not as monument to wealth, but as crucible of equality.
 Here, in this confluence of vision and stone, technology and earth, the future of human prosperity takes its first deliberate breath.

 The Complex sprawns across seventy hectares of what was once forgotten industrial wasteland, now reborn as testament to what humanity might achieve when freed from the tyranny of artificial scarcity.
 It stands not apart from the city, but as invitation—a doorway through which all might pass into a world where the equation "Member_Value = Treasury / Members" transforms from mathematical abstraction into lived reality.